janislley/LSVerifier_Benchmarks/README.md

-# ESBMSC-WR tests
+# LSVerifier Benchmarks

-This is the most recent repository containing the vulnerabilities analysis results performed in some open-source software.
+This is the most recent repository containing the vulnerabilities analysis results performed in some C open-source software projects.

 | Software      | Version   |
 | :------------ |:---------:|